 Quality Improvement in Neurology: Inpatient and Emergency Care Quality Measure Set

+This is a journal article.
 In 2015, the American Academy of Neurology (AAN), Neurocritical Care Society (NCS), and Neurohospitalist Society (NHS) formed an Inpatient and Emergency Neurology Work Group.
 This group reviewed existing guidelines, current evidence, and gaps in care to develop a measurement set for inpatient and emergency neurology.
 The resulting quality measurement set (published Aug.
 2017) aims to promote quality improvement and drive better outcomes for neurologically ill patients in inpatient and emergency settings.
 At the same time, it aims to provide a roadmap for improving care at national, regional, and local levels.
 Two of the proposed quality metrics focus specifically on delirium.

 The 4AT Rapid Assessment Test for Delirium